zsmith3/Photo-Manager-Client/README.md

 	- Install Parcel Bundler globally (`npm install -g parcel-bundler`)
 	- Install [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6)
 5) Cordova:
+	- Install Cordova globally (`npm install -g cordova`)
 	- Enter the cordova directory (`cd cordova`) and run `cordova prepare` to install required platforms/plugins
 	- Install external requirements to build to certain platforms (e.g. see [here](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#installing-the-requirements) for Android)

 ## Building

+### Browser

-The script *./build.ps1* can be used to build, with the following parameters:
+Use *./build_browser.ps1* to build for web browser, with the following parameters:
-- `platform` - The platform to build for - `"browser"` or `"cordova"`
-- `server` - The back-end server URL to connect to
+- `server` (required) - The back-end server URL to connect to
-- `out` - The directory to output to
+- `outDir` - The directory to output to
+- `publicUrl` - The (relative) public URL at which files will be hosted - e.g. */fileserver/*
+- `parcelMode` - (Development mode only) If set to `serve`, Parcer server will be started.
+If set to `watch`, no server will be launched.
 - `prod` - If true, build in production mode.
 If false, build for development.

-Example:
+Example (using default parameter values, except for `server`):

-`powershell ./build.ps1 -platform "browser" -server "http://localhost/fileserver/" -out "dist" -prod $false`
+`powershell ./build_browser.ps1 -server "http://localhost/fileserver/" -outDir "dist" -publicUrl "/" -parcelMode "serve" -prod $false`

-These are the default parameter values, so this command is equivalent to just running: `powershell ./build.ps1`.

-Note that when environment variables are changed (i.e. `platform` or `server`), you may need to clear the **.cache** directory for changes to be registered.

 ### Cordova

+Use *./build_cordova.ps1* to build source files to `cordova/www`, with the following parameters:
-Run *./build.ps1* with `-platform "cordova"` and the correct server (note that `localhost` won't work, as this will connect to the IP of the phone/emulator).
-Then `cd cordova` and `cordova emulate android`.
+- `server` (required) - The back-end server URL to connect to (note that `localhost` won't work, as this will connect to the IP of the phone/emulator)
+- `prod` - If true, build in production mode.
+If false, build for development.

+Example (again `prod` defaults to `$false`):

+`powershell ./build_cordova.ps1 -server "http://localhost/fileserver/" -prod $false`

+Then `cd cordova` and `cordova emulate android` (or other platform as required).

 ## Features/To-Do